samueldjones24/code-anagrams/README.md

 # Background

-I built this app mainly as a learning experience for React Hooks as well as a little CSS Grid.<br />
+I built this app mainly as a learning experience for React Hooks, react-testing-library and a little CSS Grid.<br />
-Became more familiar with `useState` and `useEffect` and discovered/implemented some very useful custom hooks.